silencecm/reddit_music_downloader/README.md

 No installation required.
 Simply execute `fetch` using the python interpreter.
 Downloaded media will be placed in a new directory fetched_media.

+#### Subreddit Settings
+Rename the file `subreddits.sample` to `subreddits`.
+Uncomment (remove the #) from desired subreddits to scrape from.
+Customize the `subreddits` by adding any desired subreddit.

 ## TODO
 * Add `.py` and main method to fetch?
+* Separate logic into functions.
-* Enhanced verbose output -- specifically display progress of downloads (subprocess?).
+* Enhanced verbose logging output -- specifically display progress of downloads (subprocess?).
-* Add configuration file which can
+* Add configuration file which can:
   * customize output directories.
   * change settings regarding the downloaders (quality, media file type, etc).
   * configure subreddit fetching (hot, new, top, etc).
 Currently defaults to new.
-* Add warning for empty sources/subreddits file.
+* Add warning for empty/missing sources/subreddits file (specific warning for not renamed sources.sample file).
-* Add comment out support for sources/subreddits.
+* Add warning for subreddit not found / 404.
-  * Add every music subreddit known to man and comment most of them out.
-Users can then uncomment to easily add.
 * Add support for sites other than just youtube (soundcloud, bandcamp, etc.).
 * Fork youtube-dl from github and run directly from this repository.